oculometric/stui/HELP.md

     [ 5, 1 ]
 )
 ```
-as you can see, we can nest component definitions, and the inner components will be handled recursively.
+as you can see, we can nest component definitions, and the inner `Component`s will be handled recursively.

 another thing you may notice here is that the `SizeLimiter` does not have an identifier. this is perfectly legal, as the loader will generate a unique name for it at load time, but it will make it hard to get access to from the C++ side if we don't know its name.

 we've also used another argument type here: a `Coordinate`, as specified by the `[ x, y ]` syntax.

-some Components require arrays for initialisation. we can do that too!
+some `Component`s require arrays for initialisation. we can do that too!
 ```
 VerticalBox
 ({